placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-10-16-freestyle-tinywhoop.md

 I damaged ESC #2 on the 1S Matrix AIO (Meteor75 Pro), either by running a motor with damaged windings or from a voltage spike in a crash.
 It's overheating, not giving full power to the motor, and the video feed has white washouts during high throttle.
 So I'm replacing the AIO with JHEMCU G474ELRS and [HGLRC Zeuz nano 350mw VTX](https://hglrc.freshdesk.com/support/solutions/articles/61000307667-zeus-350mw-vtx).
 New AIO is 1-2s, 12A ESCs with Bluejay, has a better ELRS antenna (with IPEX/UF.L connector), 4 UARTS, runs at 170 MHz, 8MB blackbox (sadly).
 Meteor75 frame is scraping the battery and motor screws against the ground, so I am replacing it with a clone of Mobula7 but for 45mm props (80mm base and 47mm ducts instead of 75mm and 43mm).
 It has 2S battery tray, and with 1S battery being propped by a dense foam material glued to the bottom the whoop will land on the lower part of the frame without the battery or motor screws touching the ground.
-Another solution to the problem would be keep the meteor75pro frame and printing [the battery bumper](https://www.thingiverse.com/thing:7056235). camera - [Caddx Ant Nano Lite](https://caddxfpv.com/products/caddxfpv-ant-lite-4-3-fpvcycle-edition). ~~the motors are 1102 22000kv left from the Meteor75~~ changed the motors to generic 1103 15000KV 1-2S (3 screw 6mm base, 1.5 shaft, same as the betafpv 1102 motors). the props are gemfan 45mm-3.
+Another solution to the problem would be keep the meteor75pro frame and printing [the battery bumper](https://www.thingiverse.com/thing:7056235). camera - [Caddx Ant Nano Lite](https://caddxfpv.com/products/caddxfpv-ant-lite-4-3-fpvcycle-edition). the motors are 1102 22000kv left from the Meteor75. the props are gemfan 45mm-3.
 20AVG battery lead with BT2.0. batteries batches of 高能 100C 550mAh LiHV 1S A30 (new, untested) and 格氏 95C 550mAh 1S LiHV BT2.0 (old, not very good life expectancy).

 ## video